 Ostrich Fern Fiddleheads: These coiled shoots, collected in spring, are cooked and served like asparagus.
 These popular gourmet vegetables are most common in eastern and northern Minnesota.

-Chokecherry: Found throughout Minnesota, the chokecherry was once a staple for Native Americans.
+Chokecherry: Found throughout Minnesota, the chokecherry is a staple for Native Americans.
 It is used for jelly, syrup, wine, and makes delicious fruit leather.
 Let them turn fully black before picking in late summer.

 Parsnip: The familiar garden parsnip grows wild over much of Minnesota, and it is extremely common in the southeastern part of the state.
 The roots are dug in late fall or early spring and are used exactly as store-bought parsnips.
 However, the juice of the summer leaves and stems of all parsnips can cause a severe rash if it gets on your skin.